RedisGears/RedisGears/docs/create_development_environment.md

 npm i text-encoding
 ```

-Now lets modify `src/index.js` to decode our base64 string and load the webassemble module.
+Now lets modify `src/index.js` to decode our base64 string and load the webassembly module.
 Then we will call `test` function that was exported by our rust code.

 ```js
 import wasm_base_64 from "../redisgears_rust/pkg/rust_webpack_template_bg.wasm";